nextflow-io/nextflow/docs/sharing.rst

 Binary applications
 --------------------

-Docker allows you to ship any binary dependencies that you may have in your pipeline in a portable image that is downloaded on-demand and can be executed on any platform where a Docker engine is installed.
+Docker allows you to ship any binary dependencies that you may have in your pipeline to a portable image that is downloaded on-demand and can be executed on any platform where a Docker engine is installed.

 In order to use it with Nextflow, create a Docker image containing the tools needed by your pipeline and make it available